 The California Legislature and the Mosquito and Vector Control Association of California have declared April 19 through April 25 to be West Nile Virus and Mosquito & Vector Control Awareness Week.
 This kicks off the start of the busy mosquito season and is a reminder to California residents of the serious threat mosquitoes and other vectors pose to the health of our communities.

 Mosquitoes and warm weather go hand-in-hand.
 This is especially true with the warm winter and spring we experienced this year.
 As temperatures warm, the threat of West Nile virus increases.
 West Nile virus is a potentially dangerous disease transmitted by mosquitoes that can lead to death in humans, horses, birds, and wildlife.
 In milder cases, patients experience fevers, body aches, and headaches.
 In more severe cases, patients can experience coma and paralysis.

 A line up of Paramount productions - from the city, not the movie studio - is now on the video-streaming website YouTube.
 Shows highlight such things as public presentations at City Council meetings, special community events, an oral history of the our town, and other Paramount profiles.
 Click this link to visit www.youtube.com/cityofparamount.

-On September 25, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS) for the period January 2015 through June 2015.
-The ROPS was approved by the California Department of Finance on November 5, 2014.
+On February 26, the Oversight Board for the Successor Agency for the Paramount Redevelopment Agency approved the Recognized Obligations Payment Schedule (ROPS) for the period July 2015 through December 2015.
+The ROPS was submitted to the California Department of Finance for review.

 Additional information about the elimination of redevelopment agencies can be found on the California Department of Finance's website.